 #Flashback to 2015 when I made Raw Almond Milk and Cookies.
 Yup!
 3 years before I decided to take this cooking thing seriously lol.
 I had bought a whole bag of Raw Almonds from a trip to Turkey and I didn't feel like I was getting through them quick enough so I decided to put them to use in another way

 I don't actually have any other photos of this recipe other than this old one I dug up from my Instagram feed, but as its #WorldMilkDay I wanted to share with you this simple dairy-free alternative to milk.
 With a bonus recipe of Almond cookies.

-I plan on making this more often as my husband and I just find the shop bought nut milks so dissatisfying, so look out for a much more refined recipe.
+I plan on making this more often as my husband and I just find the shop bought nut milk so dissatisfying, so lookout for a much more refined recipe.
 As I mentioned, this is one from 2015 with a few up to date tweaks and methods.
 Still delicious though!

 Prep Time: 8-13 hours

 320g or 2 cups Raw Organic Almonds

 2 tbsp Agave Nectar (sweetened milk, skip if you want it unsweetened)

 1-2 tbsp Agave Nectar (depending on how sweet you want them)

 This is a basic recipe from 2015, but if I were to make it again, I add the above extras.